-In an attempt to reduce false alarms, the Audible Exit Fault is designed to notify you of an improper exit when arming the system in the Away mode.
-In the event that you fail to exit the premises during the allotted exit delay period, or if you do not securely close the Exit/Entry door, the system will notify you that it was improperly armed in two ways: the keypad will emit one continuous beep and the bell or siren will sound.
-If this occurs, you must re-enter the premises, enter your access code to disarm the system, and then follow the arming procedure again, making sure to exit the premises in the proper fashion.
-Your installer will tell you if the Audible Exit Fault has been enabled on your system.
+In an attempt to reduce false alarms, the Audible Exit Fault will to notify you of an improper exit when arming the system in the Away mode.
+If you do not exit the premises during the exit delay period, or if you do not securely close the Exit/Entry door, the system will notify you that it was improperly armed.
+It will do this in two ways: the keypad will emit one continuous beep, and the bell or siren will sound.
+If this occurs, you must re-enter the premises, enter your access code to disarm the system, and then follow the arming procedure again, making sure to exit the premises properly.
+Your installer will inform you if the Audible Exit Fault feature has been enabled on your system.